Empty homes council tax

 You can find out more about council tax charges in Shropshire from our council tax pages.

-If you think your property is in the wrong council tax band, or that it should be removed from banding due to its condition, you can make a formal challenge to the Valuation Office Agency – this is not something the Council are able to deal with.
+If you think your property is in the wrong council tax band, or that it should be removed from banding due to its condition, you can make a formal challenge to the Valuation Office Agency – this is not something we're able to deal with.